RehaGoal/jsonparse2/README.md

 * Simpler and cleaner code.
 Uses ES6 and doesn't rely on deprecated Node.js method.
 * 100% unit test coverage.
 * Fully compliant with the JSON spec.
 You will always get the same result as using `JSON.parse()`.
+* Now asynchronous, so parsing/tokenization can be delayed until a Promise has finished (e.g. IndexedDB queries).

 ### Breaking changes compared to JSONparse